STARCHITECT001/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script that changes vincent and the group owner to staff
+a script that changes the owner and the groupowner of hello to vincent and staff respectively